Primary research interests:

 My work on dynamical systems explores topological entropy

-and polynomials reflect and encode dynamical complexity
+interval maps and polynomials reflect and encode dynamical

-and billiards.
+holomorphic dynamics and billiards.

 Research advisees: